kemiisto/wirth-algorithms/README.md

 ### Dijkstra's Loop

-Both C and Oberon lack the so-called *Dijkstra's Loop* (also referred to as the Dijkstra's Guarded Loop) construct which is used in the book.
+Both C and Fortran lack the so-called *Dijkstra's Loop* (also referred to as the Dijkstra's Guarded Loop) construct which is used in the book.
 It was originally defined in the [Guarded Command Language (GCL)](http://en.wikipedia.org/wiki/Guarded_Command_Language#Repetition%3a_do) with the following syntax,

     do G0 -> S0
     | G1 -> S1